 - Serialization of the outbound message to the raw buffer.
-Latency of this action depends on what the message class you use.
+The latency of this action depends on the message class you use.
 For the OnixS::FIX::Message class it is an expensive operation and it can take a few microseconds what depends on the message size.
-For the OnixS::FIX::SerializedMessage class it is a very cheap operation, because an object of this class represents actually the serialized buffer.
+For the OnixS::FIX::FlatMessage class it is a very cheap operation because an object of this class represents the serialized buffer.

 - Invocation of the OnixS::FIX::ISessionListener::onMessageSending callback.

 - Invocation of the system send function of the TCP socket.
 In practice, the latency of the system send function can be about 5-10 microseconds what depends on the size of send data, network workload, network software/hardware, etc. For example, you can decrease this latency by using Solarflare Onload network cards with their own TCP stack implementation.

 - If the system send function fails, then the serialized raw buffer is stored in the sending queue for the next process in the sending thread.

 Based on the above, one can understand what the send latency includes.
 However, there is another important aspect.
 The latency of OnixS::FIX::Session::send method (as any other function) depends on the period with which you call it.
 When you call a function infrequently, in this case, the function path and associated data structures will not be in a processor cache and this can increase the function latency.
 However, if you call a function frequently then you can avoid cache misses and keep the function path fast.
 For this purpose, there is the OnixS::FIX::Session::warmUp method, please see the Low Latency Best Practices page for details.